Geektoolkit/Dynaframe3/web/uploads/README.txt

-﻿Uploads Directory for WebUI upload gallery.
+﻿Uploads Directory for WebUI upload.
 Directory will add itself to the playlist.
-All images uploaded from the webui will go in this directory.
+All images uploaded from the webapp will go in this directory.
-/usr/pi/Dynaframe/web/uploads
+This readme file will delete on install via install.sh (Placeholder Only)